-Changes in art education and the end of year show at the School of Art and Design at Limerick College of Art Commerce and Technology (CoACT).
+School of Art and Design end of year show at the Limerick College of Art Commerce and Technology.

 Limerick School of Art and Design's Annual Diploma Show offers fifty graduating students the opportunity to showcase their work in ceramics, fashion, graphics, painting and sculpture, before leaving college and seeking employment.